 As a finalist in the 2016 International Singing Competition for Baroque Opera Pietro Antonio Cesti, Suzanne was invited to the 2017 Innsbrucker Festwochen der Alten Musik to sing the title-role in Reinhard Keiser’s Octavia – “As Octavia, Suzanne Jerosme displayed great humanity … an undeniable nobility… high-notes both crystalline and heart-rending… moments of pure joy.” [baroquiades.com].

-This season Suzanne will sing for Theater Aachen the roles of Woglinde in Wagner’s Hagen and the title role in Cavalli’s La Calisto.
-She will also sing First Lady in the French version of Mozart's Die Zauberflöte under Hervé Niquet and with performances in Opéra d’Avignon and Opéra Royal de Versailles.
-She will also make her debuts at the Opéra National de Lorraine and at the Opéra de Dijon with the role of Morgana in Handel's Alcina directed by Serena Sinigaglia and conducted by Leonardo García Alarcón.
+During the 2019/20 season, Suzanne sang the role of Woglinde in Wagner’s Hagen in Aachen and the First Lady in the French version of Mozart's Die Zauberflöte under Hervé Niquet (Opéra d’Avignon and Opéra Royal de Versailles).
+She also made her debuts at the Opéra National de Lorraine with the role of Morgana in Handel's Alcina staged by Serena Sinigaglia and conducted by Leonardo García Alarcón.